GalassoLuca/parse-chat-kata/ASSIGNMENT.md

 - Try not to read ahead, do one task at a time!
 - Make sure you only test for correct inputs;
 - You may use whatever programming language you prefer;
-- You should commit your code on GitHub or any other SCM repository you prefer;
+- You should commit your code on GitHub (or any other SCM repository you prefer), so as to show your incremental approach;
 - You should release your work under an OSI-approved open-source license of your choice;

 ## What is a chat?